 This will download and save the latest WordPress installation in your current directory under the name “wordpress.zip”.

-3. Wget Command to Download a file and save it in specific directory
+Wget command example #3 – Download a file and save it in a specific directory

 To download the file and save it in a different directory, you can use the -P option, for example: